Main club nights

-For example, it’s fair to request more mixed doubles games if you have a match coming up and would like some practice.
+For example, you might request more mixed doubles games if you have a match coming up and would like some practice.

 Zero tolerance approach to inappropriate behaviour

-- Not engaging with games you don’t like – club organisers are more objectively able to judge your ability, so please respect their instructions, and other players
+- Not engaging with games you don’t like – club organisers are more objectively able to judge your ability than you are, so please respect their instructions, and other players

 - Pressuring organisers on club nights – we try to ensure all our players at the session have the best experience possible, so are balancing the needs and wishes of everyone in attendance

-- Only wanting to play with certain players or friends – if you wish to only play with select other people please organise your own private session, rather than attending a social club
+- Only wanting to play with certain players or friends – if you wish to only play with specific players please instead organise your own private session, rather than attending a social club night

 We’re volunteers giving up our time for free to put on sociable, competitive, and low cost badminton for others.
 We may ask you to leave if you do not co-operate with instructions or display anti-social behaviour towards organisers or others players at the club.